MCP Policy Enforcement

 The policy engine is designed for minimal latency impact:

-- Request Phase:
+- Request Phase: Sub-5ms p99 for static policy evaluation

-<10msp99 for redaction - Caching: Compiled regex patterns cached for reuse
+- Caching: Compiled regex patterns cached for reuse

 Configuration